top of page

 6. Where did each piece go when it left your collection?

-With the images of the collection and the individual pieces and the stories that support the pictures, then create a photo book.
-Have one page with each piece's story facing a page with one photo or multiple pictures of the artifact.
+Create a photo book with the images of the collection, the individual pieces, and the stories that support the pictures.
+One page with each piece's story should face a page with one photo or multiple pictures of the artifact.

-You can use my favorite website, Mixbook.com, to create such a book by dragging and dropping the images.
-It’s super easy, and you’ll preserve the history of the collection you downsized.
+You can create such a book by dragging and dropping the images from my favorite website, Mixbook.com.
+It's super easy, and you'll preserve the history of your downsized collection.

-Even though you may dread downsizing your collections, recognize you can find homes where the items can live on.
-Your family will also have a wonderful treasure even if they don’t want the physical things like me.
+Even though you may dread downsizing your collections, recognize that you can find homes where the items can live.
+Your family will also have a wonderful treasure even if they don't want the physical things like me.

 Photo of vintage silverware with the caption How to Downsize Your Collections